Table of Contents

 Questions?
 You can reach out to us when online via the Contact link at the bottom of the app.
 An off-line (pdf) version of this documentation is available through the "Download" button at the left menu bar.

-A Deeper Dive into MERMAID V2
+A Deep Dive into MERMAID V2

 MERMAID has a fresh design and smarter performance.
 Dive into everything you need to know about the new MERMAID!